 Thank you for your interest in submitting your film to the 10th Annual Telluride Horror Show in Telluride, Colorado, October 11-13, 2019.
 We’re looking for horror, thriller, suspense films, as well as sci-fi, the fantastical and off-the-wall cinema.
 Documentaries and comedies are also accepted if they fall under the above genres.
 We prefer films completed in 2018 and 2019, but will consider earlier works.
 If your film is chosen as an official selection at this year’s Telluride Horror Show, we will contact you no later than October 1, 2019.
 All submissions must be received by September 15, 2019.

 Submissions may be of any length, from any country.
-Entrants may submit a DVD, Blu-Ray, .MOV or .MP4 via email, or online screener.
+Entrants may submit an online screener (preferred), .MOV or .MP4 via email, or DVD via mail.
 Submitted films should either be in English or include English subtitles.
-If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide us with DCP as the exhibition format.
+If the film is chosen as an official selection at the Telluride Horror Show, it is the responsibility of the filmmaker to provide the festival with DCP as the exhibition format.

 RIGHTS & RELEASES